M200 and M500 Motor User Guide

-The M200 Motor is a subsea motor designed to run in harsh ocean conditions, making it perfect for use on USVs (like the BlueBoat), AUVs, and in custom projects such as actuators and subsea tooling.
-This guide explains how to use and service the M200 Motor.
+The M200 and M500 are subsea motors designed to run in harsh ocean conditions, making them perfect for use on USVs (like the BlueBoat), AUVs, and in custom projects such as actuators and subsea tooling.
+This guide explains how to use and service the M200 and M500.

 Important Safety Notes